Lightning-AI/litdata/README.md

 # ⚡ Contributors

 We welcome any contributions, pull requests, or issues.
-If you use the Streaming Dataset for your own project, please reach out to us on Slack or Discord.
+If you use the Streaming Dataset for your own project, please reach out to us on [Discord](https://discord.com/invite/XncpTy7DSt).